videvide/videvide.github.io/content/posts/understand-api-fundamentals-and-build-your-own-web-phone-application-to-prank-your-friends.md

 const alg = "HS256"

-// function to generate and return a signed jwt-token with provided data export async function generateToken(data) {
+// function to generate and return a signed jwt-token with provided data
+// the provided data in our case is the user _id and email export async function generateToken(data) {
   try {
     // we try hashing our data and signing it with this function: